GovReady/nist-sp-800-53-r5-data/README.md

-The generated data file [control-metadata.yaml](control-metadata.yaml) in this repository holds metadata for each control and control enhancement, including the control's family, number, and name, and its baseline and other information from Appendix D.
+The generated data file [control-metadata.yaml](control-metadata.yaml) in this repository holds metadata for each control and control enhancement, including the control's family, number, and name, and its baseline and other information from Appendix E.

 ### Excerpt